ETP in Textile Industry

 Screening

 Screening is the first of the first labels of ETP.
-Screening is the extraction from the wastewater of big solids, trash, and suspended particles.
-Only chemicals with the water passes through the screening process.
+Screening is the extraction from wastewater of large solids, trash, and suspended particles.
+Only chemicals with water pass through the screening process.

 Primary Treatment

-Physical procedures like sedimentation or flotation are used as the primary treatment to remove sludge and suspended materials from wastewater.
+Physical processes such as sedimentation and flotation are used as the primary treatment to remove sludge and suspended materials from wastewater.

 Inlet Effluent Plant